scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 #### ISD and AS numbering

 The inter-domain SCION routing is based on the <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
-The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or MAC address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.
+The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.

 **Note**: As a consequence of the fact that SCION relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.